 Partner / Family Visa

 Join your Australian citizen or permanent resident partner.
-Temporary partner visa leads to permanent residency after two years.
+The temporary partner visa (820 onshore / 309 offshore) leads to permanent residency (801 / 100) after approximately two years, provided the relationship is genuine and ongoing.

 820 / 309